 Pauline: Do you think that the online art trade will replace stationary trade in the future?
 Can you already see a trend?

-HEIMKIND: When I opened my first online shop towards the end of the last century, funnily enough it was called Hammerbrooklyn, I have a work of DAIM discontinued, which cost around 2500 DM.
+HEIMKIND: When I opened my first online shop towards the end of the last century, funnily enough it was called Hammerbrooklyn, I bought a work by DAIM discontinued, which cost around 2500 DM.
 But the people who came across this online shop did not understand the principle.
 At that time there were actually no real online shops.
 At some point I noticed that people have problems with you disclosing prices.
 Then you noticed that others are now doing it too, after all you were no longer alone with it.
 Today there are people who actually do what you did 20 years ago and say they have invented something new.
 They stand up and put on a show.
 The rooms have always been very important to me.
 And the encounter.
 And togetherness.
 The whole culture behind it is the be-all and end-all.
 Without that, as just a pure online shop, you are someone who at some point no longer has any relation.
 We started with this art in order to observe society and also to change it a bit.
 None of this is possible in the digital world.
 People who run an online shop these days can of course also present a lot digitally, but all of the experiences that go with it and that you have to have are not really possible.
 I can only recommend everyone to work with an artist for over a quarter of a century.
 In today's world, it takes a lot to promote someone for so long or to create a sense of togetherness.
 It is often suggested that a year passes quickly.
 I can tell you; a decade is nothing.
 Many of my artists have been painting for almost 40 years.
 But they are not aloof and say: "What have we already done?', rather they say how Darco FBI from Paris: "It's only just begun".

 Previous slide